-A brief skirmish ensued between various A brief skirmish ensued between various members, when the Parsmaxy re-stated the facts in connection with the proceedings of last evening.
+A brief skirmish ensued between various A brief skirmish ensued between various members, when the Parstnext re-stated the facts in connection with the proceedings of last evening.
 The resolutions of the gentle-man from Harrison, by universal consent, he said, were passed by, and Mr. Price's resolu-tion was taken up.
-It was then suggested that no quorum was present, and a voie could not be taken until there was a quorum.
+It was then suggested that no quorum was present, and a vole could not be taken until there was a quorum.
 A motion to adjourn then prevailed.
 Mr. Wiss appealed from the decision of the Chair, making the point that when there was no quorum the resolution could not be re-ceived.
-The Parsupert said that when the resoluhour had arrived for going into Committee of the Whole.

 The PRESIDENT said that when the resolu a was received the fact had not been ascer-ned that there was no quorum.
 Ir.
-W HE went on with his objections, when Monros reminded the President that the
+W HE went on with his objections, when Monros reminded the President that the hour had arrived for going into Committee of the Whole.